yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

 **4. BigInt**

-so for takling such probs, we have BigInt let alot = 9007199254740991n; // Notice n at the end console.log(alot + 1n); // 9007199254740992n
+so for talking such probs, we have BigInt let alot = 9007199254740991n; // Notice n at the end console.log(alot + 1n); // 9007199254740992n
 console.log(alot + 2n); // 9007199254740993n